Learning Dense Flow Field for Highly-accurate Cross-view Camera Localization: Conclusion

 \section{Conclusion}

 This paper presents a novel approach based on dense matching to address the problem of cross-view localization.
-Our approach utilizes view unification module to bridge the visual gap between satellite and ground images.
+Our approach utilizes a view unification module to bridge the visual gap between satellite and ground images.
 Additionally, we introduce a matching loss to provide stronger supervision for the model during training.
 To evaluate the effectiveness of our algorithm, we conduct experiments on four datasets that vary in geographical regions, environmental conditions, and road scenarios.
-Our results demonstrate impressive generalization capability of our approach.
-In future work, we plan to build upon this foundation by exploring the integration of spatial and temporal information to further improve the accuracy and robustness of our approach for cross-view localization.
+Our results demonstrate the impressive generalization capability of our approach.
+One possible future direction is to explore the integration of spatial and temporal information, to further improve the accuracy and robustness of our approach for cross-view localization.